systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Add a `Lambda Permission` to your `HelloWorldNodeFunction` Lambda function frame.

-Set the component name to be `FunctionPublicPermission`.
+Set the Component name to be `FunctionPublicPermission`.

 Set `Action` to be `lambda:InvokeFunctionUrl`.